-This unit will explain the different types of businesses, and their ownership, that exist in an economy.
+This unit will introduce learners to the different types of businesses, and their ownership, that exist in an economy.
 Learners will understand the role of owners and stakeholders in fulfilling the purpose of a business.

 The unit will help learners to understand how businesses are organised to achieve their targets.
-This unit will also help learners to understand the way in which the economic, political, legal and social environment can impact on.
+This unit will also help to understand the way in which the economic, political, legal and social environment can impact on businesses giving the learner an understanding of the range of businesses.